Free Online Resources

 - A fly-on-the-wall documentary from 1985 showing a day in the life at Stepping Stones Farm

-In addition we have created a playlist, The East End on Film, which collects together the best archive footage of London’s East End from other YouTube channels.
+We have also created a playlist, The East End on Film, which brings together the best archive footage of London’s East End from other YouTube channels.

 These films were digitised by Film London, who have also made these videos available to watch via the London’s Screen Archive website.